-Loyalty program: Balance Rewards.
+Balance Rewards loyalty program: To join, click here.
 Membership is required to get all sale prices.
 Members earn 10 points for every dollar spent.
 In addition, every week, the store offers bonus points on select items — review its weekly ad for such offers.

 Members can also earn points by being active and making healthy choices.
 Get 20 points per mile when you walk, run or cycle.
 Plus, get 20 points per weigh-in, blood pressure test, blood glucose test and earn points while you quit smoking/tobacco.
 Point limits apply per activity.